 “This is not ‘event coverage’, friends.
 This is art.”

 Fine art wedding photographers shoot with precision.
 Nothing is sloppy.
-Every element is thoughtfully arranged, we straighten it if it’s crooked, we crop it out if it doesn’t fit the story or the color palette.
-The goal of our photos is to elevate and refine what we’re given to work with, so the result becomes something better and more beautiful than you ever could have imagined.
+Even the fleeting, unscripted candid moments are captured beautifully and consistent with the fine art aesthetic.
+Every element in the frame is thoughtfully considered, we straighten it if it’s crooked, we crop it out if it doesn’t fit the story or the color palette.
+The goal of our photos is to elevate and refine what we’re given to work with so the result becomes something better and more beautiful than you ever could have imagined.

-Fine art wedding photography is, in our opinion, an unwavering, unrelenting commitment to producing the most intentional, most refined, most consistent images possible from your day.
+Fine art wedding photography is, in our opinion, an unwavering, unrelenting commitment to producing the most intentional, most refined, most consistent images possible while also preserving the genuine joy, romance, and emotion of your day.
 This is a wildly different mindset than you’ll find throughout the majority of the wedding photography world.

 This is not “event coverage”, friends.
 This is art.